Best Climbing Brushes: The Top 7 of 2019

 The Mammut Boulder Brush is a more specialized vision of a brush, but it surprised testers.

 This isn’t a brush that will hang on a chalk bag — there’s no protruding shaft, and the bristles cover one entire side.
 The other side is a sculpted wooden handle, like a basic scrub brush.

 Like its janitorial cousin, grunt work is what the Mammut brush excels at.
 This isn’t the best climbing brush for making sure the corner of a crimp is spotless, but if you need to cover some ground, it’s a treat.

 The wide, flat surface makes quick work of large climbing holds and surfaces.
 Holding the brush in your palm means that you can bear down, and it’s easy to give large holds a thorough scrubbing.

 In the gym, where huge volumes and cavernous huecos are all the rage, we were glad to have the Mammut along.
 Features that would have been laborious with a smaller brush were a snap.

 Mammut doesn’t say exactly what the bristles are made of — their website just says “natural hair” — but we found their performance was more than adequate.
 They’re also stiff enough to hold up outdoors, where the Mammut’s blue-collar personality is equally handy.
 We wouldn’t lug this brush along unless your project covers some major surface area, but if it does, the Mammut is a time saver.

 We don’t suggest this brush as the only one you own, and I don’t think it will replace the traditional shape.
-But if you find yourself brushing large features in the gym or outside, give this brush a serious look — at $8.95 MSRP, it’s cheap enough that it might be worth throwing one in your climbing pack.
+But if you find yourself brushing large features in the gym or outside, give this brush a serious look — it’s cheap enough that it might be worth throwing one in your climbing pack.

 Reviews of the Other 4 Climbing Brushes We Tested